 1. Cape Coast

-If you are looking for a mix of the urban and rural experience, consider volunteering in Cape Coast.
+There are towns with mixes of urban and rural places to volunteer in Ghana.
+For just such a mix, consider volunteering in Cape Coast.
 The area is very popular with tourists — who visit Cape Coast Castle and Kakum National Park.
 The University of Cape Coast (UCC) and the massive fishing fleet also dominate the urban area of Cape Coast.

 Most volunteers live in Cape Coast city then commute daily to a rural area to work.
 One volunteer placement is at a school about 25 minutes by car from the city.
 The school was started by a young Ghanaian man who also has an orphanage in this same village.
 This placement feels very remote and is really poor even by Ghana standards.
 It is way off the tourist trails, as opposed to the town of Cape Coast.